-Maybe you need a digital detox: Free of distractions from your day to day schedule and take in the surroundings and fully appreciate the blue in the waters, the sensation of soft white sand between your toes.
+Even seniors need a digital detox: Free of distractions from your day to day schedule and take in the surroundings and fully appreciate the blue in the waters, the sensation of soft white sand between your toes.

 Pro tip: If your parent is technically challenged like my mom give your parent a disposable camera to take photos of the sunset.
 Your parents will love having a tangible memory from their view of the sunset.

-Where to eat at Beaches Turks and Caicos
+Where To Eat At Beaches Turks and Caicos

 There are 21 restaurants at Beaches Turks & Caicos so even the pickiest eater in your family will have an array of culinary choices from barefoot eating beachside, to gourmet themed-choices, to adult-only romantic dining.
 Try to eat at all 21 restaurants!